hexpm/hexpm/lib/hexpm_web/templates/docs/self_hosting.html.md

 * updating public/versions
 ```

-Now let's test the repository.
+Now let's test our repository.
 We can use the built-in server that ships with Erlang/OTP to serve the `public` directory:

 ```
 $ erl -s inets -eval 'inets:start(httpd,[{port,8000},{server_name,"localhost"},{server_root,"."},{document_root,"public"}]).'